The Jewish Studies major and minor can be completed entirely online.

 Online students take the same courses as traditional on-campus UWM students and are taught by the same faculty and academic staff.
 The courses are just delivered in a different format.
 No distinction is made between an online student and a traditional student, and the application process is the same.
 To begin the application process, see apply.wisconsin.edu.

-Once admitted, students will work with an assigned advisor in the College of Letters & Science via phone or Skype.
+Once admitted, students will work with an assigned advisor in the College of Letters & Science via phone or Microsoft Teams (virtual).

 What if I am an out-of-state student?

-We are piloting a special fee structure for fully online Jewish Studies students.
-At this point, fully online out-of-state students can take Hebrew language courses for a fee that approximates in-state tuition.
-We are hoping to expand this special pricing to other online Jewish Studies courses for fully online out-of-state students in the 2019-2020 academic year.
+We offer a special fee structure for fully online Jewish Studies students.
+Fully online out-of-state students can take Hebrew language courses and Jewish Studies courses for a fee that approximates in-state tuition.
+Please contact the coordinator Dr. Rachel Baum at email@example.com for further information.

 I’m enjoying my online courses but am not sure I want to be a major or minor.
 Does it matter?